Sunday, July 29, 2007

 Before I left the Green Party, I made a couple of suggestions as to what the party could do to make themselves a more viable political party.
 I suggested that the Green Party should stop running candidates for President, U.S. Senator, and other statewide offices, but target U.S. House of Representative and state legislative districts where they would have a chance of electing someone, and running candidates in those districts.
 The Green Party has done a terrific job of electing local non-partisan officials, but has elected very few if any candidates to partisan offices.
 So, the Green Party has officials who hold local offices who have a base and could get elected to partisan offices like the Legislature.
 Santa Monica California is an example where Greens serve on the City Council.
 I also stated that running candidates for the higher offices that I mentioned, would be a distraction from the effort to elect more candidates to the lower partisan positions, and also would be divisive if the Greens adopted my idea.
 Unfortunately, the local leadership didn't see all of this the way I saw it.

 Another point that I want to bring up is that there are some people who join the Green and I suppose other third parties, who have racist, sexist, and homophobic views, and of course I'm not saying everyone.
 There is one man in particular who expresses some of these views to me.
 This man happens to strongly admire Ralph Nader and Peter Camejo.
 He opposes the Iraq War, war spending, bad trade deals like NAFTA, the power of the corporations, and wants big money taken out of politics.
 This gentleman often criticizes the Democrats for not being good enough on some of these issues.
 However, he has also expressed his homophobic views, and said that women should be paid less than men, and opposes free breakfasts and lunches being served in our schools for children from poor families.
 Here is what he said in regards to that: "Babies, more babies is what you get.
 Lots of people here in my neighborhood feed the wild animals, squirrels, humming birds, and other birds.
 When animals are fed they no longer have to forage for food all of the time so they breed in excess.
+So if we want more poor people then set up programs to feed them without foraging for food and they will breed more poor people.
+Is that what society needs, more poor families?"
+Some time ago, I was also told by a reliable source that there were a couple of other Greens who were holier than thou in speaking out against the Greens supporting any liberal Democrats even for local offices, but who made racist remarks against Blacks and Latinos.
+Now, those particular Greens stated in 2004 that any Green who would not support Nader for President, should get out of the party.

 In stating this, as far as the Green Party is concerned, I know that the views of those particular individuals run contrary to the positions of the Green Party.
 My point is that when the Green Party fails to take the necessary steps that I suggested above to make themselves a more viable political party, while it attracts some very intelligent and well meaning people who seek to make this a better country and who want a better world, it also attracts people who simply want to be non-conformists or what I might call "political party shoppers."